EndPointCorp/end-point-blog/2023/05/mount-remote-filesystem-sshfs.md

 #### macOS instructions

-Download the macFUSE and SSHFS packages from [this website](https://osxfuse.github.io) and install them as an administrator.
+Download the macFUSE and SSHFS packages from [the osxfuse website](https://osxfuse.github.io) and install them as an administrator.

 #### Linux instructions